The New Mom’s Guide on How to Store Breast Milk

 Lansinoh Breast Milk Storage Bags

 Lansinoh breast milk freezer bags are by far the best breast milk storage bags in my opinion!
 I think they were the easiest to open and use out of all the bags I tried.
 I don’t like bags that are too stiff or too flimsy.
-If you are wanting to pump directly into a bag, you can do that if using a Lansinoh pump, or you can get an adaptor for your breast pump.
+If you want to pump directly into a bag, you can do that if using a Lansinoh pump, or you can get an adaptor for your breast pump.
 They are easy to fill, they don’t leak, and they are easy to freeze and thaw.
 I had no issue with them!

 Target Up and Up Breast Milk Storage Bags